-FIG. 9: Measured transmission linewidth of the anaclastic cavity for different focusing parameter u (circles).
+Figure 8.
+Measured transmission linewidth of the anaclastic cavity for different focusing parameter u (circles).
 The solid line represents a simulation taking into account diffraction loss only.

-Fig. 9 shows the linewidth dependence on the focusing parameter for the anaclastic cavity.
-In contrast to a cavity formed by plano-concave mirrors, the linewidth broadening of the anaclastic cavity can be predominantly attributed to diffraction losses.
-The theoretical curve in Fig. 9 is calculated according to equation (3) without any additional assumptions.
-Slight deviation of the experimental data points from the theoretical curve is because of the roughness and deviation from the ideeal sphere of the spherical surface of the mirror, as well as the non-perfect collimation of the input beam.
-We measured 51.7% coupling of the fundamental mode of the cavity into a single mode fiber with a focusing parameter of u = 0.36.
-The coupling of the cavity output into a single mode fiber changes slightly (less than 3%) with different focusing parameter values.
-This observation is an argument in support of significant reduction of aberrations in the anaclastic design even for relatively strong focusing.
+figure 8 is calculated according to equation (3) without any additional assumptions.
+Slight deviation of the experimental data points from the theoretical curve is due to the roughness and deviation from the ideal sphere of the spherical surface of the mirror, as well as the non-perfect collimation of the input beam.
+We measured 51.7% coupling of the fundamental mode of the cavity into a single-mode fiber with a focusing parameter of u = 0.36.
+The coupling of the cavity output into a single-mode fiber changes slightly (less than 3%) with different focusing parameter values.
+This observation is an argument in support of significant reduction of aberrations in the anaclastic design, even for relatively strong focusing.